Monroe County, West Virginia

 Monroe County is a county in the U.S. state of West Virginia.
 As of the 2020 census, the population was 12,376.
 Its county seat is Union.

-Monroe County was the home of Andrew Summers Rowan of Spanish–American War fame, who is immortalized in Elbert Hubbard's classic A Message to Garcia.
-The county was also the site of the 1928 discovery of the 34.48 carat (6.896 g) Jones Diamond by Grover C. Jones and William "Punch" Jones.
+Monroe County was the home of Andrew Summers Rowan, a soldier in the Spanish–American War commemorated in Elbert Hubbard's essay "A Message to Garcia."

-Monroe County celebrates its own holiday, Farmers' Day.
+In 1928 the Jones Diamond was found lying on the ground here by two men pitching horseshoes.
+It is the largest alluvial diamond ever found in North America.

 History

 Monroe County was created from Greenbrier County on January 14, 1799, and was named for Virginia civic figure James Monroe, who would be elected fifth President of the United States in November 1816.
 It was one of fifty Virginia counties that were admitted to the Union as the state of West Virginia on June 20, 1863, at the height of the Civil War.
 Monroe County did not participate in the creation of the new state, but was included by Congressional decree.
 Almost all the men from Monroe who served in the Civil War enlisted in the Confederate army.

 In 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Monroe County was initially divided into seven townships: Forest Hill, Red Sulphur, Second Creek, Springfield, Sweet Springs, Union, and Wolf Creek.
 In 1871, part of Forest Hill Township was added to the new county of Summers, and the remaining territory distributed between Red Sulphur and Springfield Townships.
 The following year, the six remaining townships became magisterial districts.
 Except for minor adjustments, the six historic magisterial districts were unchanged until the 1990s, when they were consolidated into three new districts: Central, Eastern, and Western.